netdata/netdata/docs/tasks/old-archive/configure-exporting-engine-.md

 ## Prerequisites

-You need to find the right connector for your [external time-series database](MISSING LINK FOR METRIC EXPORTING REFERENCES), and then you can proceed on with the task.
+To configure the exporting engine, you will need to find the right connector for your [external time-series database](MISSING LINK FOR METRIC EXPORTING REFERENCES), and then you can proceed on with the task steps as follows.

 ## Enable the exporting engine